Influencer marketing 2021: 8 tools for in-depth research and many tips

 Buzzsumo is primarily a content analysis tool, but it has a separate dashboard dedicated to influencers.
 It includes an Influencers and Outreach section which allows you to find, analyze, and follow influencers.
 You can sort this in many ways to determine who are the most important influencers on social media in your niche.

-Since the tool works heavily with written content, it also displays such stats as domain authority for blogs and websites, which is great if you're looking to collaborate with a blogger.
+Since the tool works heavily with written content such as posts and articles, it also displays such stats as domain authority for blogs and websites, which is great if you're looking to collaborate with a blogger or a journalist.

-Buzzstream is another tool that works with social media and websites but focuses on websites and blogs specifically.
+Buzzstream is one of marketing tools that works with social media and websites but focuses on websites and blogs specifically.
 You can analyze their social media presence as well as their website's audience.

 Then, you can easily add those influencers to sortable, filterable prospect lists.
 For example, you can sort by authority, or whether someone has promoted you in the past.